 If you have lived in your house for one or more years, you probably have a pretty good idea how many children will come looking for candy.
 Purchase enough for each child to have at least one piece and add an extra bag for good measure.
 If you finish the evening with leftovers that you don’t want, you may bring them into the office the next day or donate them to your child’s school or local charity.

 You should never feel obligated to hand out more than one piece of candy to each child.
 However, if you want to be extra generous and give more, that’s fine.
-Avoid letting the children grab what they want because that can cause chaos, and it spreads germs.
+Avoid letting the children grab what they want because that can cause chaos, and if there are a lot of little hands in the bucket, it spreads germs.

 Make sure all the candy you hand out is individually wrapped and sealed.
 Many parents won’t allow their children to have homemade popcorn balls, cookies, and other sweet treats, unless they know you well.